 Existing highway ROW, fences, electric transmission and distribution towers and poles, telephone poles and guy wires, fiber optic and cable boxes, sprinkler systems, ditches, canals, natural water courses, and signs shall be shown.

-water valves, pipe lines and above ground evidences of underground conduits will be collected as outlined with form 1217 at the Pre-Survey Preliminary Survey Conference meeting.
+water valves, pipelines and above ground evidences of underground conduits will be collected as outlined with form 1217 at the Pre-Survey Preliminary Survey Conference meeting.

 The name and direction of flow should be shown on all water courses, including ditches and canals, and the primary use of ditches and canals, whether for irrigation or for drainage, shall be indicated.